sisoje/ExtensionMock/README.md

 Most projects use one protocol conformance per class.
 This is swift.
 We can write as many extensions as we want, and we will.

-That is why we do a POP mock:
+That is why we do a POP mock with nested protocols.

 ### Example Code - Original